LouisFilloux/Test_IBM_LF/README.md

 # Test_IBM_LF
-This is just a repository meant to complete an IMB test.
+This is just a repository meant to complete an IBM test.